Rune580/LethalCompanyInputUtils/README.md

 > In this case above the Hold Interaction is being used.
 This keybind triggers after being held for *5* seconds.
 See [Interactions Docs](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/api/UnityEngine.InputSystem.Interactions.html)

 ## Referencing Your Binds
-Finally, to use the InputAction you need an instance of this class.
-Due to how registration works, only 1 instance of this class can exist.
+To use your InputActions class, you need to instantiate it.

+> [!IMPORTANT]
+> Do **not** create more than one instance of your InputActions class.
+> If your class is instantiated more than once, your InputActions are unlikely to work as intended.

 The easiest (opinionated) way to do so would be to have a static instance in your plugin class.
 ```csharp
 [BepInPlugin(...)]